wootguy/RockTheVote/README.md

 # Console commands

-Note: These commands also work in chat.
+These commands also work in chat.

 | Command | Admin only? | Description |
 | --- | --- | --- |